alexander-pick/MKMTool/README.md

 + **idProduct**: MKM's identification number of the product.
 If it is assigned, MKMTool will also internally fill the Name, Expansion and Expansion ID fields.
 You can still have them in the list, but MKMTool will use the ones found based on this ID.
 + **Name**: the name of the card, in English.
 In some cases can be case sensitive, preferably use the name exactly as you can find it on MKM's product page, i.e. first letters capitalized except for prepositions.
 Synonyms: enName, English Name.
 + **LocName**: the name of the card in the language in which it is printed.
 In some cases can be case sensitive.
 Note that different languages have different rules about the capitalization - some are like English, but some have only first letter of the first word capitalized.
-Synonyms: Local Name.
 + **Language**: English name of the language, first letters capital, i.e. one of the following: English; French; German; Spanish; Italian; Simplified Chinese; Japanese; Portuguese; Russian; Korean; Traditional Chinese
 + **LanguageID**: MKM's language ID, an integer with values 1-11: 1 for English, 2 for French, 3 for German, 4 for Spanish, 5 for Italian, 6 for Simplified Chinese, 7 for Japanese, 8 for Portuguese, 9 for Russian, 10 for Korean, 11 for Traditional Chinese.
 + **Expansion**: the expansion of the card.
 Case sensitive.
 Use the name in exactly the form you can find on MKM product pages, i.e. first letters capitalized except for prepositions.
 If it is assigned, MKMTool will also internally fill in the **Expansion ID** field.
 Synonyms: Edition, Exp.
 Name.